PACT (Program for Academic & Creative Talent)

-The program for academic and creative talent (PACT) enhances and supports the educational program and experience of high ability students to prepare them to become world class learners and responsible citizens.
+Mission Statement: The program for academic and creative talent (PACT) enhances and supports the educational program and experiences of high ability students to prepare them to become world class learners and responsible citizens.

-PACT resource specialists serve as a primary advocate and resource in the area of gifted education for students and families as well as a liaison among CRCSD, building staff, students, and parents on matters pertaining to the academic and affective needs of gifted learners in elementary grades.
+PACT resource specialists serve as a primary advocate and resource in the area of gifted education for students and families as well as a liaison among CRCSD, building staff, students, and parents on matters pertaining to the academic and affective needs of gifted learners.

-Elementary school PACT provides curriculum enrichment experiences for academically gifted students.
-A team of resource teachers serves the schools on a rotating schedule, offering students the opportunity to participate in challenging activities in such areas as science, humanities, mathematics, and language arts.
+PACT provides curriculum enrichment experiences for academically gifted students.
+Teachers trained in gifted education conduct classroom screenings at the beginning of each semester.
+Topics are offered on a rotating schedule, allowing students the opportunity to participate in a variety of challenging activities such as science, humanities, mathematics, and language arts.

 Elementary students who excel in one or more of the basic curriculum areas, or who demonstrate the potential to do so, will benefit from PACT services.
 These students need ongoing opportunities to develop their abilities in complex learning environments.